Zoning/Code Enforcement Division

 - Continued Certificates of Occupancy – CCO’s (Non UCC) for residential sale or rental and Commercial sale or rental.

-Building permits are good for one year from date of issue.
+Permits are good for one year from date of issue.
 All licenses are renewable on January 1.
 If you take out a license during the year, the fee is prorated.